MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

     Notes:

     * The web app name must be unique in Azure.
-If you run into an error, try a different name.
+If get an error, try a different name.
+The name can consist of alphanumeric characters and hyphens, but cannot start or end with a hyphen.
+To learn more, see [Microsoft.Web name rules](/azure/azure-resource-manager/management/resource-name-rules#microsoftweb).

+    * If you're using a name different than `webappacr123` for your Azure Container Registry, make sure you update the `--docker-registry-server-user` and `--deployment-container-image-name` parameters appropriately.

     * It can take a few minutes for the web app to be created.
 You can check the deployment logs with the [az webapp log tail][27] command.
 For example, `az webapp log tail --resource-group web-app-simple-rg --name webappsimple123`.
 If you see entries with "warmup" in them, the container is being deployed.